Free Standard Shipping on All U.S. Orders

 Petechiae are small in size, but their presence can indicate significant underlying health concerns.
 You may have an infection, injury, medication sensitivity, vitamin deficiencies, or other issues leading to petechiae.

-While petechiae can clear up on its own if it's not connected to an underlying cause, don't ignore the symptoms.
+While petechiae can clear up on their own if they are not connected to an underlying cause, don't ignore the symptoms.
 Seeing a doctor will help you receive a timely diagnosis or just put your mind at ease.
 They can recommend the best treatment options.

 Listen to your body and take proactive steps towards a healthier life.
 You can protect your eyes and vision by wearing high-quality glasses from Pair Eyewear.